Elliot-verified/Interactive-Lab-Hub/Lab 1/README.md

 would be fun if you can change colors / customize Perhaps make the letters smaller or somehow add 2 lines?
 Or emojis!
+Very cool application, I can see the relevant factor with your Masterwork.
+Like the real-time text interaction feed

 ## Part B. Act out the Interaction